hkjjjsxy/bootstrap/docs/README.md

 * Migrate the old Jekyll plugins to Hugo shortcodes
 * Fix menus
 * Change all URLs to use `absURL` / `relURL`
+* Fix highlighting style to match the previous one